 N.B.: the terms KYC and AML are primarily associated with the social responsibility of the business, with protection against fraud risks.
-Often they are found in contracts of companies from countries with the legislative restrictions, state control over business entities.
+Often they are found in contracts of companies from countries with legislative restrictions and state control over business entities.

 AML/KYC in the crypto sphere

 Blockchain technology has brought a problem to the financial sector.
 Most cryptocurrency transactions are made remotely and anonymously.
 Even though transactions in the traditional system are made open: the appearance and signature of the client can always be compared with the passport data.

 The KYC and AML norms are also the main obstacle to crypto protection, as they contradict one of the fundamental ideas of the blockchain – anonymity.
 In other words, cryptocurrency transactions must be anonymous and inaccessible for tracking.
 But since regulators are preoccupied with the problem of cybercrime, now the verification requirement on cryptocurrency exchanges is becoming important.